Getting tough: How New Zealand could stop domestic violence

 "We know that younger boys and girls at a very early age, they already formulate their own beliefs and behaviours and practices.
 So working with children from a very early stage is very important to start changing the social norms."

 That's something that resonates with Women's Refuge chief executive, Dr Ang Jury.
 She's in favour of the law changes, but thinks it's time to expand past basic awareness-raising.
-Dr Jury says what does need more work is prevention.
+Jury says what does need more work is prevention.

 "I think you'd need to be a totally isolated hermit living in a cave somewhere for the last 10 years for you to not know that family violence isn't all right, that it's not okay.